Clyde Doyle

-Biography
+Early life and career

 Clyde Doyle was born in Oakland, Alameda County, California and attended public schools in Oakland, Seattle, Washington, Los Angeles and Long Beach, California.
 Graduated from the College of Law of the University of Southern California at Los Angeles in 1917, he was admitted to the bar and commenced practice in Long Beach, California.
 He was a member and president of the Board of Freeholders, Long Beach, California in 1921 and 1922.

+Political career

 Doyle was a member of the California State Board of Education.
-Elected as a Democrat to the Seventy-ninth Congress (January 3, 1945 – January 3, 1947), he failed to gain reelection to the Eightieth Congress in 1946 but successfully regained his seat for the Eighty-first—and to seven succeeding Congresses.
-He thus served continuously from January 3, 1949, until his death in Arlington, Virginia on March 14, 1963.
+Elected as a Democrat to the Seventy-ninth Congress (January 3, 1945 – January 3, 1947), he failed to win re-election in 1946 but regained his seat in 1948.
+He served continuously in the Eighty-first and the seven succeeding Congresses from January 3, 1949, until his death.

+House Un-American Activities Committee

-Doyle also served on the House Un-American Activities Committee from 1951 until his death in 1963.
+Doyle served on the House Un-American Activities Committee from 1951 until his death in 1963.
 His role on the committee is recalled unflatteringly in Beat Generation poet and fellow Californian Lawrence Ferlinghetti's 1958 poem "Dog" (published in his celebrated collection A Coney Island of the Mind):